 Audiophile AirGap isolation is a technique using Air to insulate an audio cable.
 This technique is becoming well known in the industry and used by leading audio cable manufacturing companies.

-Audio cable Insulation is necessary to reduce the negative effects of external frequencies and vibrations – read more

-Audiophile AirGap insulation has 720 pockets of Air per square inch of material.
+Audio cable Insulation is necessary to reduce the negative effects of external frequencies and vibrations.
+The Audiophile AirGap insulation has 720 pockets of Air per square inch of material.
 These pockets of Air are ‘trapped’ in the material which runs the length of the cable.
 There are actually 17,280 pockets of ‘trapped’ air over a two-meter length.
-And A cable can be covered with one, two or three levels of this insulation material.
+And, a cable can be covered with one, two or three levels of this insulation material.

 The picture above shows a white power cord running from left to right.
 Over the power cord is a layer of black material (CanuFlex PE-HB).
 This material has a very fine mesh and used to trap the pockets of air.

-The first layer of insulation has been formed and if the process is repeated a second layer of insulation will be added to the cable.
+- The first layer of insulation has been formed and if the process is repeated a second layer of insulation will be added to the cable.
 The process can be repeated and the third layer of insulation will be added around the cable.

-The ‘AirGap’ isolation process makes an audio cable perform better because the cable is isolated from external vibration and interference – read more
+- The ‘AirGap’ isolation process makes an audio cable perform better because the cable is isolated from external vibration and interference – read more

-If you have enjoyed reading ‘Audiophile AirGap isolation’ please share with friends by the buttons below – Thank you
+If you have enjoyed ‘Audiophile AirGap isolation’, please share with friends – thank you.